 - Some states, such as New York, require RNs to complete BSN degrees.

-Additionally, some advanced nursing roles, such as Nurse Practitioner, require a master’s degree or doctorate.
+Additionally, some advanced nursing roles, such as nurse practitioner (NP) roles, require a master’s degree or doctorate.
 For working nurses, an online program such as WCU’s Master of Science in Nursing (MSN) or Doctor of Nursing Practice (DNP) can be the right choice.

 The first step to getting into nursing school is to decide what degree you want, and find a program that aligns with your needs.
 Here are some good questions to ask when researching schools: